 The team held monthly formal meetings and discussed topics such as company news, targets and patient safety.
 If a team member was not present during the discussions, they were updated the next time they attended for work.
 The team members openly and honestly discussed any mistakes they had made while dispensing and discussed how they could prevent the mistakes from happening again.
+The team members had recently discussed 'look alike and sound alike' (LASA) medicines in the dispensary to prevent them being mixed up when they were dispensing.
+An example was the separation of pantoprazole and paroxetine.
+The pharmacy was regularly sent a newsletter from the company's head office.
+It included company news and described dispensing incidents that happened in other pharmacies.
+The team members discussed these incidents and thought of ways they could help prevent these incidents happening in their own day-to-day practice.
+The team demonstrated how they had separated olanzapine from other 'O' medicines after they were made aware of an error where a person had received olanzapine by mistake.

-The team members said they were able to discuss any professional concerns with the manager or with the company head office.
+The team members were able to discuss any professional concerns with the manager or with the company head office.
 The pharmacy had a whistleblowing policy.
 So, the team could raise a concern anonymously.
 The pharmacy set several targets for its team to achieve.
 These included services and prescription volume.
-The team members said they were not put under any pressure to achieve the targets.
+The team members were not put under any pressure to achieve the targets.

-Principle 3 - Premises Standards met
+Principle 3 - Premises ✓ Standards met

 The pharmacy is clean and properly maintained.
 It provides a suitable space for the health services provided.
-And, it has a suitable room where people can speak to pharmacy team members privately.
+And, it has a room where people can speak to pharmacy team members privately.